 Global Sponsorship Director – Premium Global Products

 Tom Mitchell is based in Edinburgh, UK.
-As Regional Director – Northern Europe he plays a key role in maintaining Currency Research’s engagement with organisations in both the cash and payments industries across Northern European.
+As Managing Director – Europe he plays a key role in maintaining Currency Research’s engagement with organisations in both the cash and payments industries across Europe.
 He draws on a background of business development, business management and research to ensure that the changes, challenges, and interests arising both regionally and globally from these countries are well understood and addressed throughout Currency Research’s activities.

 In tandem with this role, Tom is also the Global Sales Manager - Sponsorship, incorporating Currency Conference, Banknote Conference, Central Bank Payments Conference, Cash Cycle Seminars and Global Payments Summits.
 This involves a leading role in engaging with established and challenger organisations across the globe to promote market growth and development for their products.
 This is undertaken in conjunction with each of Currency Research’s regional Managing Directors to ensure the transfer of knowledge from supplier to end-user is scaled from the national/regional level to a global perspective.